faceyspacey/redux-first-router/README.md

 )
 ```
 *note: ALL THREE clickable elements/links above will change the address bar while dispatching the corresponding `USER` action.
 The only difference
-is the last one won't get the benefits of SEO--i.e. an `<a>` tag with a matching `href` won't be embedded in the page.
-What this means is
+is the last one won't get the benefits of SEO--i.e. an `<a>` tag with a matching `href` won't be embedded in the page.* ***What this means is
-you can take an existing app and get the benefit of syncing your address bar without changing your code!
-The workflow we recommend is to
+you can take an existing Redux app that dispatches similar actions and get the benefit of syncing your address bar without changing your code!*** *The workflow we recommend is to
 first do that and then, once you're comfortable, to use our `<Link />` component to indicate your intentions to Google.
 Lastly, we recommend
 using `actions` as `hrefs` since it doesn't marry you to a given URL structure--you can always change it in one place later (the `routesMap` object)!*